I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfioqueue-stopsynchronously.md

 <p>None</p>

 ## -remarks
-<p>The <b>StopSynchronously</b> method is the synchronous version of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558980">IWDFIoQueue::Stop</a> method.
+<p>The <b>StopSynchronously</b> method is the synchronous version of the <a href="wdf.iwdfioqueue_stop">IWDFIoQueue::Stop</a> method.
 That is, <b>StopSynchronously</b> does not return to the driver until the queue stops.</p>

 <p>The <b>StopSynchronously</b> method enables the queue to receive new requests, even if the queue was not receiving new requests before the driver called <b>StopSynchronously</b>.
-For example, a driver might call <a href="https://msdn.microsoft.com/library/windows/hardware/ff558951">IWDFIoQueue::Drain</a>, which causes the framework to stop adding new I/O requests to the queue.
-The driver's subsequent call of <b>StopSynchronously</b> causes the framework to resume adding requests to the queue.</p>

-<p>The <b>StopSynchronously</b> method is the synchronous version of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558980">IWDFIoQueue::Stop</a> method.
-That is, <b>StopSynchronously</b> does not return to the driver until the queue stops.</p>

-<p>The <b>StopSynchronously</b> method enables the queue to receive new requests, even if the queue was not receiving new requests before the driver called <b>StopSynchronously</b>.
-For example, a driver might call <a href="https://msdn.microsoft.com/library/windows/hardware/ff558951">IWDFIoQueue::Drain</a>, which causes the framework to stop adding new I/O requests to the queue.
-The driver's subsequent call of <b>StopSynchronously</b> causes the framework to resume adding requests to the queue.</p>

-<p>The <b>StopSynchronously</b> method is the synchronous version of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558980">IWDFIoQueue::Stop</a> method.
-That is, <b>StopSynchronously</b> does not return to the driver until the queue stops.</p>

-<p>The <b>StopSynchronously</b> method enables the queue to receive new requests, even if the queue was not receiving new requests before the driver called <b>StopSynchronously</b>.
-For example, a driver might call <a href="https://msdn.microsoft.com/library/windows/hardware/ff558951">IWDFIoQueue::Drain</a>, which causes the framework to stop adding new I/O requests to the queue.
-The driver's subsequent call of <b>StopSynchronously</b> causes the framework to resume adding requests to the queue.</p>

-<p>The <b>StopSynchronously</b> method is the synchronous version of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558980">IWDFIoQueue::Stop</a> method.
-That is, <b>StopSynchronously</b> does not return to the driver until the queue stops.</p>

-<p>The <b>StopSynchronously</b> method enables the queue to receive new requests, even if the queue was not receiving new requests before the driver called <b>StopSynchronously</b>.
-For example, a driver might call <a href="https://msdn.microsoft.com/library/windows/hardware/ff558951">IWDFIoQueue::Drain</a>, which causes the framework to stop adding new I/O requests to the queue.
+For example, a driver might call <a href="wdf.iwdfioqueue_drain">IWDFIoQueue::Drain</a>, which causes the framework to stop adding new I/O requests to the queue.
 The driver's subsequent call of <b>StopSynchronously</b> causes the framework to resume adding requests to the queue.</p>

 ## -requirements
 <table>